jcyrill/snowbirds/notes/jokes-by-act.md

 - [ ] Parents admitting they were wrong
 - [ ] Community celebration
 - [ ] Brothers' new perspective
+- Daisy: "You chose us over money?
+That's hotter than your Whirlybird."
+- Kyle: "Scholarship?
+Now we can study without starving our dicks."
+- Zack to parents: "See?
+We're not total fuckups—just partial ones."

 ### Final Image
 - [ ] Classroom scene